hitgil/ChalangHackVeera/README.md

-# My Awesome Flutter App
+# Veera

-This is a Flutter application that utilizes AI to provide curated search results.
+This a revolutionary search tool that leverages AI to empower users to not just find information, but to explore, understand, and be inspired by the vast knowledge available on the internet.

 ## Features